-Want to invest your individual retirement account (IRA) in private placement securities, real estate or even Bitcoins?
-You can, but you’ll need to find a custodian for what would be a self-directed IRA.
-These custodians, which tend to be trust companies and must be approved by the IRS, allow for alternative investments.
-There aren’t many, though these kinds of custodians seem to be growing in number.
-That said, alternative investments have a higher risk for fraud.
-So even if you are an experienced and knowledgable investor, you probably should consult a financial advisor, who can help you find a trustworthy custodian.
-In the meantime, here’s what you need to know about custodians for self-directed IRAs.
+Want to invest the assets in your individual retirement account (IRA) in private placement securities, real estate or even crypto?
+You can, but you’ll need to find a custodian for what’s known as a self-directed IRA.
+These custodians, which tend to be trust companies that are approved by the IRS, allow for these types of alternative investments.
+There aren’t many, though they seem to be growing in number over time.
+That said, alternative investments are generally higher risk than normal ETFs, bonds and stocks.
+So even if you’re an experienced and knowledgeable investor, speaking with a financial advisor could be helpful.

-A custodian must hold the assets in an individual retirement account (IRA), whether it’s a traditional IRA, Roth IRA or self-directed IRA.
+A custodian must hold the assets in an IRA, whether it’s a traditional IRA, Roth IRA or self-directed IRA.
 That’s partly so the IRS can ensure that owners are following contribution limits, age requirements and other IRA rules.
 The custodian has the duty to, say, report early withdrawals to the IRS.
 It also must make sure that people do not contribute more than what’s allowed in a year.
 For 2021, IRA contributions are capped at $6,000, with an extra $1,000 allowed if you’re 50 or older.

 Typically, banks, brokerages, mutual fund companies and trust companies are the custodians for traditional and Roth IRAs.
 They limit the assets in IRAs to relatively less risky investments, such as mutual funds, exchange-traded funds, bonds and publicly traded stocks.